magix022/redtok/README.md

 # Redtok

+**Note**: This repository is a modified and enhanced version of [NarReddit](https://github.com/SophiaPerzan/NarReddit-Script).

 Redtok is a script that automates the process of converting top-rated Reddit posts into engaging, Subway Surfers-style TikTok narrations.
-It supports translation into multiple languages, enabling you to transform a single trending Reddit post into multilingual video content, all in an automated fashion!
+It supports running as a service and creating multiple videos a day and upload them to a Google Drive folder for instant access and posting on social media.

 ## Features

-- **Content Generation**: NarReddit uses GPT-4 to enhance and translate Reddit posts, enabling the creation of multilingual content.
+- **Content Generation**: Redtok uses GPT-4 to enhance and translate Reddit posts, enabling the creation of multilingual content.

 - **Reddit Scraping**: The script scrapes your chosen subreddit to find the highest-rated post.

-- **Intelligent Text-to-Speech (TTS) Audio Generation**: NarReddit generates TTS audio from the post, intelligently determining the speaker's gender and adjusting the TTS voice accordingly.
+- **Intelligent Text-to-Speech (TTS) Audio Generation**: Redtok generates TTS audio from the post, intelligently determining the speaker's gender and adjusting the TTS voice accordingly.

-- **Subtitles Creation**: NarReddit can also create subtitles for the generated audio.
+- **Subtitles Creation**: Redtok can also create subtitles for the generated audio.

 - **Video Overlays**: The script overlays the generated audio and subtitles onto a selected background video, creating a complete, ready-to-upload video.